LeandroLuccerini/simple-access-control/README.md

 ```

 ### Services
-As common use case there's the [UserAuthorizationService](./src/Application/UserAuthorizationService.php) that, given a [UserWithPermission](./src/Domain/User/UserWithPermissions.php) and an `Action`, has the capability to check if the user is allowed to perform the action.
+As common use case the package offers the [UserAuthorizationService](./src/Application/UserAuthorizationService.php) that, given a [UserWithPermission](./src/Domain/User/UserWithPermissions.php) and an `Action`, has the capability to check if the user is allowed to perform the action.
-`UserWithPermission` it's the helper interface that you must to implement to take advantage of the service.
+`UserWithPermission` is the helper interface that you must implement to take advantage of the service.

 ```php
 <?php